Telecommuting (also known as remote working, flex working, mobile working, and teleworking) is in the news these days.

 - Do you have the physical facilities at home to enable remote work?
 This includes a dedicated workspace and the technology tools to support working from home (e.g., fast internet connection).

 - Does your company already allow remote work?
-Pitching the idea of telecommuting to a company that doesn’t currently offer remote work opportunities is more difficult than requesting the opportunity in a company that already supports telecommuting.
+Pitching the idea to a company that doesn’t currently offer remote work opportunities is more difficult than requesting the opportunity in a company that already supports telecommuting.

 - How common is telecommuting in your industry and career field?
 This article from Flexjobs.com provides some interesting statistics.
 Do competitors of your employer offer opportunities to work from home?
 If your employer worries about losing employees to the competition, they may be more open to the idea.

 - Do you already have the opportunity to work from home occasionally?
 Expanding your telecommuting to a regular occurrence may be easier if you’ve demonstrated your capability for remote work already.